Take Good Care of Your Gums in Your 60s and They’ll Take Care of You Forever

 Deficiency in the B vitamins may lead to bleeding gums.
 B vitamins have also been associated with speedy healing after gum surgery and other periodontitis treatments.
 You can find the B vitamins in foods such as bananas, eggs, avocado, leafy vegetables and peanuts.

 Vitamin C is critical for bleeding gums and inflammation.
-For more information, you can read my recent Sixty and Me blog about our need for vitamin C.
+For more information, you can read my article about our need for vitamin C.

 Clinical studies have suggested that a deficiency in vitamin D may cause gum inflammation and a delay in healing after gum surgery.
 Your body makes vitamin D when your skin is exposed to the sun.